1. Knowledge Base

 Select the Client that is the ‘Master Matter’ for the split billing project – the ‘Master Matter’ is the one Time and Expense entries will be entered against before everything is split during the invoicing stage.

-Note: Ensure that the ‘Master Matter’ (i.e. the parent Matter) that you are creating the split billing project for is NOT consolidated, as consolidated Master Matters cannot be used in split billing.
+Note: Ensure that the ‘Master Matter’ (i.e., the parent Matter) you are creating the split billing project for is NOT consolidated, as consolidated Master Matters cannot be used in split billing.
 This can be checked under Clients>Clients & Matters>[client name]>Matters>General.
-The ‘Master Matter’ must also not be a part of any other Split Billing configuration (i.e. it cannot be attached to another Split Billing project as a Secondary Matter).
+The ‘Master Matter’ must also not be a part of any other Split Billing configuration (i.e., it cannot be attached to another Split Billing project as a Secondary Matter).

 Click on Clients>Clients & Matters>[matter name]>Split billing.